ginkgoos/opsx-demo/README.md

 2018-08-16
 This is a demo project to show what a project should be to use the opsx auto-building service

+2018-08-27:
+Adding newest commit collecting of each project when build one project

 2018-08-16 17:30
 If you config the webhook, then after each push, your project will be built automatically